yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. `finalizers`: COSI controller adds the finalizer to defer `Bucket` deletion until backend deletion ops succeed.
 1. `bucketPrefix`: (Optional) prefix prepended to a randomly generated bucket name, eg. "YosemitePhotos-".
 If empty no prefix is appended.
 1. `bucketClassName`: Name of the target `BucketClass`.
-1. `bucketIdentifier`: unique, identifiying information defined by the driver as an arbitrary string.
-E.g. a bucket name, url, or serialized json object.
-Base64 encoded to protect against syntax issues.
 1. `secretName`: Desired name for user's credential Secret.
 Defining this name allows for a single manifest workflow.
 In cases of name collisions, attempting to create the user's secret will continue until a timeout occurs.
 1. `bucketContentName`: Name of a bound `BucketContent`.
 1. `phase`: